open-mmlab/mmocr/docs/en/migration/dataset.md

 # Dataset Migration

-Based on the new design of [BaseDataset](<>) in [MMEngine](https://github.com/open-mmlab/mmengine), we have refactored the base OCR dataset class `OCRDataset` in MMOCR 1.0.
+Based on the new design of [BaseDataset](<>) in [MMEngine](https://github.com/open-mmlab/mmengine), we have refactored the base OCR dataset class [`OCRDataset`](mmocr.datasets.OCRDataset) in MMOCR 1.0.
 The following document describes the differences between the old and new dataset formats in MMOCR, and how to migrate from the deprecated version to the latest.
+For users who do not want to migrate datasets at this time, we also provide a temporary solution in [Section Compatibility](#compatibility).

 ```{note}
 The Key Information Extraction task still uses the original WildReceipt dataset annotation format.